neutrinojs/neutrino/packages/node/README.md

 ## Features

 - Zero upfront configuration necessary to start developing and building a Node.js project
-- Modern Babel compilation supporting ES modules, Node.js 8.3+, async functions, and dynamic imports
+- Modern Babel compilation supporting ES modules, async functions, and dynamic imports
+- By default targets the version of Node.js used to run webpack
 - Supports automatically-wired sourcemaps
 - Tree-shaking to create smaller bundles
 - Hot Module Replacement with source-watching during development